sameersbn/docker-redmine/README.md

 ## Version

-Current Version: **sameersbn/redmine:5.0.2**
+Current Version: **sameersbn/redmine:5.0.3**

-*P.S.: If your installation depends on various third party plugins, please stick with 2.6.xx series to avoid breakage.*
+_P.S.: If your installation depends on various third party plugins, please stick with 2.6.xx series to avoid breakage._

 # Contributing